zzkzzzz/CS3245-HW4/README.txt

 ----- Searching -----
 1. Query parsing and refinement
-1.1 We will parse the query into Query objects which information of the query.
+1.1 We will parse the query into Query objects with information of the query.

-- For a boolean query, they will be parsed into several Query objects.
+- For a boolean query, it will be split by the AND keyword and be parsed into several Query objects
 - The parse_query function takes in a string query as input and returns a list of Query objects.
 It first splits the string into subqueries using the AND operator.
 For each subquery, it checks if it is a phrase query (enclosed in double quotes), and if so, tokenizes the query without any query expansion.